cnfarmer99/03-Juicy-Brick-Breaker/README.md

 ## TODO List: All current issues with project (a lot, I'm sorry)
 1. Screen Shake doesn't appear to be working.
 2. Paddle shrink and stretch only working while paddle moving quickly
-3. Add button to get to second level
-4. Make button appear when all bricks broken from first level
+3. Make next level button appear when all bricks broken from first level
-5. Adjust bricks in second level to create actual new level
+4. Adjust bricks in second level to create actual new level
-6. Make play again menu appear after 2nd level won
+5. Make play again menu appear after 2nd level won
-7. Figure out how to make 3 lives with life count visible Make bottom wall the "life remover"
+6. Figure out how to make 3 lives with life count visible Make bottom wall the "life remover"